 Geological Survey Program

 Educational Outreach – The work of the Missouri Department of Natural Resources teaches environmental stewardship and wise use of our precious natural resources through a broad understanding and appreciation for Missouri’s natural, cultural and energy resources.
-Visit our educational outreach page to learn about our activities and watch some of our educational videos, and consider a trip to our museum.
+Visit our educational outreach page to learn about our activities and watch some of our educational videos and consider a trip to our museum.
 Learn about careers in geology – watch this short, informative video!

 Sinkholes are depressed or collapsed areas formed by dissolution of carbonate bedrock or collapse of underlying caves.
 They range in size from several square yards to hundreds of acres and may be very shallow or hundreds of feet deep.
 Sinkholes are part of what is called “karst” topography, which also includes caves, spring and losing streams.
 We provide assistance to the citizens of Missouri by evaluating the causes and impacts of sinkhole formation and collapse.
 Geologists perform geologic and hydrologic evaluation to determine if collapse is attributed to a natural karst feature or is associated with the failure of a man-made feature.
 Learn more.